The End (Lost): On the island

-Jack Shephard (Matthew Fox), Kate Austen (Evangeline Lilly) and Hugo "Hurley" Reyes (Jorge Garcia) head to the heart of the island, while James "Sawyer" Ford (Josh Holloway) goes after Desmond Hume (Henry Ian Cusick), who was thrown into a well.
+Jack Shephard (Matthew Fox), Kate Austen (Evangeline Lilly) and Hugo "Hurley" Reyes (Jorge Garcia) head to the Heart of the Island, while James "Sawyer" Ford (Josh Holloway) goes after Desmond Hume (Henry Ian Cusick), who was thrown into a well.
 Arriving there, Sawyer is confronted by Ben Linus (Michael Emerson) and the Man in Black (Terry O'Quinn), who reveals his plan to destroy the island.
-Sawyer then steals Ben's rifle and reunites with Jack's group.
+Sawyer then takes Ben's rifle and reunites with Jack's group.
 Jack then tells Sawyer that he plans to confront the Man in Black.

 At the same time, Desmond, having been rescued by Rose Henderson (L. Scott Caldwell) and Bernard Nadler (Sam Anderson), is confronted by the Man in Black, who has Ben with him.
 The Man in Black threatens to kill Rose and Bernard if Desmond does not come with him, and Desmond complies, provided the Man in Black leaves the couple unharmed.
 Meanwhile, Miles Straume (Ken Leung) finds a no-longer-ageless Richard Alpert (Nestor Carbonell) in the jungle, and they set out by boat to destroy the Ajira plane which would allow the Man in Black to escape.
-Along the way, they rescue Frank Lapidus (Jeff Fahey), who had survived the destruction of the submarine, and they decide to leave the island by using the plane.
+Along the way, they rescue Frank Lapidus (Jeff Fahey), who survived the sinking of the submarine, and they decide to leave the island by using the plane.